barr-israel/barrcodes/content/posts/1brc_part1/index.md

 The `max` profile contains the most aggressive optimizations that a profile can apply, and the `bench` profile is the same with the addition of some debugging information that can help debug and gather performance metrics.
 In most cases there will actually be no measurable difference between the two profiles.

+> [!Warning] panic = "abort"
+> The `panic = "abort"` setting usually has an immeasurably small effect on normal runtime performance.
+> Outside a scenario where the program panics, the difference is essentially a slightly smaller binary due to not needing the unwinding code.
+> When the program *does* panic, setting it to abort skips unwinding the stack and cleaning up resources.
+That also means that recovering from a panic is no longer possible.

 Running the same code with the `max` profile improves the performance a little, to **90 seconds**:
 ```bash
 Time (mean ± σ):     90.245 s ±  0.619 s    [User: 86.582 s, System: 3.426 s]